helloamandamurphy/tasker-frontend/DevLog.md

 # Dev Log
-*Started a little late, on April 2.
-But what the heck.*

-## What's Working / Done
-* User Signup, Login, Logout
-* User can view and create new lists
-* Videos 1-12
-* Need to update NavBar to show different options when the user is logged in or not logged in.
-* When I sign in, the sign in form is still rendering.
-* Add basic navigation via NavBar
-* Address unnecessary imported Files
-* Change Signup/Login password input type to password vs. text

 ## What's Left To Do
 * Add/view tasks
-* Add CSS
 * Address time conformity issue (see screenshot for error)
 * In Redux store, Lists: and MyLists look identical.
 Both aren't necessary.